Tarrapunchia/miniShell/README.md

 - Logical operators `&&` and `||`, with support for parentheses to manage priorities.
 - Wildcard `*` expansion for matching files in the current directory.

+## Implementation Details
+To implement the shell, we chose to understand and implement an **Abstract Syntax Tree (AST)** as close as possible to the one used in the original **Bash**, to fully fulfill the spirit of the project.
+This approach ensures correct parsing and execution of complex command structures while maintaining scalability and efficiency.

 ## Installation
 1. Clone the repository:
    ```sh